Skip to main content

 Successful Response

-A successful enrichment returns structured data:
+A successful enrichment returns structured data with an entities array:

 {